How to Plan a Trip to Tahiti Like a Pro

 About this Guide

-After many years of dreaming, I first made it to Tahiti at the very end of a long voyage across the South Pacific Islands in 2015.
-It was a life-changing experience for me and I have since returned to Tahiti on four additional occasions.
+After many years of dreaming, I made it to Tahiti at the end of a long voyage across the South Pacific Islands in 2015.
+It was a life-changing experience for me, and I have since returned to Tahiti on six additional occasions, most recently on my honeymoon in French Polynesia.
 I have written extensively about traveling to Tahiti on this website and in other publications.
-My passion has led me to extensively research Polynesian history and I currently lead organized tours to Polynesia in addition to helping independent travelers plan tailor-made trips to French Polynesia
+My passion has led me to extensively research Polynesian history.
+I currently lead organized tours to Polynesia in addition to helping independent travelers plan tailor-made trips to French Polynesia.

 Tahiti, Tailor Made!